Accessing food

 Low-income families receiving a qualifying benefit, such as Income Support or Universal Credit, can apply for free school meals for children during term-time.

-Warwickshire County Council administers the free school meals scheme and you can check your eligibility and apply online.
+Warwickshire County Council offers the free school meals scheme, check your eligibility and apply.

 Citizens Advice logo

-Rugby Citizens Advice offers free, impartial advice on a wide range of issues, including debt and money problems.
+Rugby Citizens Advice offers free, confidential, and impartial advice on a wide range of topics, including debt, benefits, employment, housing, health, and much more.

 Support includes help in securing a debt management plan, advice on managing mortgage or rent arrears, and guidance on budgeting.

-If you have multiple debt issues, Rugby Citizens Advice also offers a specialised casework service.
+If you have complex debt issues and problems with housing including eviction and procession, Citizens Advice offers a specialised casework service.

 CAP